Cheap Auto Insurance for Teens in 2025

 - Uninsured/Underinsured Motorist: Protects teens if they’re hit by a driver who has little or no insurance.

-- Personal Injury Protection (PIP) or MedPay: Helps cover medical costs for teen drivers and their passengers after an accident.
+- Personal Injury Protection: Personal injury protection (PIP) helps cover medical costs for teen drivers and their passengers after an accident.

 Besides choosing the right coverage, think about your teen’s driving record, the kind of car they drive, and how often they use it, since these affect the cost.
 Usage-based insurance programs and bundling with family policies can also influence which company is the most cost-effective.